DariusChao/NoteApp/README.md

 # NoteApp
-This project is a basic notes app that most modern smartphones come with.
-I developed the app using Android studio specifically tested it on a Google Pixel 3a virtual device.
+This project is a basic notes app that functions similar to the one most modern smartphones come with.
+I developed the app using Android studio and specifically tested it on a Google Pixel 3a virtual device.